The Essential Coram Glossary

 MSP (Managed Service Providers)

-Managed Service Providers (MSPs) are companies that remotely manage a client's IT infrastructure and end-user systems on a proactive basis.
-Services often include network management, security, monitoring, and support, allowing businesses to focus on core operations while ensuring their IT needs are efficiently handled.
+MSPs are companies that manage IT infrastructure and systems for clients, offering services like network management, security, and support, allowing businesses to focus on core operations while ensuring efficient IT management.

 N